columbia/cookiemonster/README.md

 - `devtools-frontend`: (submodule) frontend changes for extending Attribution Reporting API's Source and Trigger registration parameters.

-- `demo`: (submodule) creating servers for adtech, advertiser, publisher using the extended API. (todo: maybe add this directly and not as a submodule)
+- `demo`: creating servers for adtech, advertiser, publisher using the extended API. (todo: maybe add this directly and not as a submodule)